René Auberjonois: Video games

 One of Auberjonois' earliest forays into video game voice acting was the role of Janos Audron in Soul Reaver 2; he continued to voice the character in subsequent releases in the Legacy of Kain series.
 According to a behind-the-scenes featurette in Soul Reaver 2, showing candid discussions among the voice actors during recording, he was surprised at the quality of the writing, asking, "This is for a video game?!" when the purpose of the recordings was brought to light.

-Auberjonois provided the voice of Karl Schäfer, the honourable German explorer in the video game Uncharted 2: Among Thieves, and Mr. House, the reclusive New Vegas casino owner in the 2010 video game Fallout: New Vegas.
+Auberjonois provided the voice of Karl Schäfer, the honorable German explorer in the video game Uncharted 2: Among Thieves, and Mr. House, the reclusive New Vegas casino owner in the 2010 video game Fallout: New Vegas.
 He also voiced Dr. Ignatio Mobius in Command & Conquer: Renegade.
 He reprised his role as Odo in the game Star Trek: Deep Space Nine: The Fallen.
-In June, 2018 he reprised his role as Odo in the massively multiplayer online role-playing game Star Trek Online.
+In June 2018 he reprised his role as Odo in the massively multiplayer online role-playing game Star Trek Online.

-Personal life
+Personal life and death

-Auberjonois was married to his wife Judith Mihalyi from 1963 until his death in 2019.
-They had two children, Tessa and Remy.
+Auberjonois was married to Judith Helen Mihalyi from 1963 until his death in 2019.
+They had a daughter, Tessa, and a son, Rèmy-Luc, both of whom also became actors.

-Illness and death

-In an interview with Compassion & Choices Magazine, Judith Auberjonois revealed that René underwent chemotherapy for lung cancer in 2018.
+In an interview with Compassion & Choices Magazine, Judith Auberjonois revealed that René Auberjonois underwent chemotherapy for lung cancer in 2018.
 It was discovered in 2019 that the cancer had spread to his brain.
 Due to the potential for serious cognitive side effects, Auberjonois chose not to pursue the whole-brain radiation treatment suggested by his doctors.

 As a resident of California, Auberjonois decided to seek medical aid in dying under the California End of Life Option Act.
 On December 6, 2019, he spent his final hours with his family at his home in Los Angeles reminiscing over photos and listening to music.
-He then took the medication prescribed for assisted suicide and died at the age of 79.
+He then took the medication prescribed for assisted suicide and died two days later at the age of 79.
 The California End of Life Option Act stipulates that death certificates should list the underlying terminal illness as the cause of death, rather than the use of life-ending medications.
 His cause of death was given as metastatic lung cancer.